SpaceApi-archive/endpoint-hosting/module/Application/view/Readme.md

-Partials should always included as follows
+Partials should always be included as follows

 ```
 include('subdir_1/subdir_2/.../subdir_n/template.twig')